Cray-HPE/docs-csm/operations/node_management/Add_additional_Air-Cooled_Cabinets_to_a_System.md

     After the management network has been reconfigured, it may take up to 10 minutes for the hardware in the new cabinets to become discovered.

-    To help troubleshoot why new hardware may be in `HTTPsGetFailed` the following script can check for some common problems against all of the Redfish Endpoints that are currently in `HTTPsGetFailed`.
+    To help troubleshoot why new hardware may be in `HTTPsGetFailed`, the following script can check for some common problems against all of the Redfish Endpoints that are currently in `HTTPsGetFailed`.
 These common problems include:
-       - The hostname of the BMC resolves in DNS.
+       - The hostname of the BMC does not resolve in DNS.
-       - The BMC is configured with the expected root user credentials.
+       - The BMC is not configured with the expected root user credentials.
 Here are some common causes of this issue:
          - Root user is not configured on the BMC.
-       - Root user is exists on the BMC, but with an unexpected password.
+         - Root user exists on the BMC, but with an unexpected password.

     ```bash
     /usr/share/doc/csm/scripts/operations/node_management/Add_River_Cabinets/verify_bmc_credentials.sh
     ```

     Potential scenarios:

     1. The BMC has no connection to the HMN network.
-This is typically expected seen with the BMC of `ncn-m001`, as its BMC is connected to the customers site network.
+This is typically seen with the BMC of `ncn-m001`, because its BMC is connected to the site network.

           ```text
           ------------------------------------------------------------